GoTrack-GPS/gotrack-um/modules/web-interface/users/login/README.md

 **2.** Login

-* Account : Please enter a valid email address.
+* Account : Please enter your registered username.

 * Password : Come up with a strong password.